 Image by Ashwin Kumar via Flickr

-Mawlynnong is an enchanting little village in Meghalaya.
-And it is one of the cleanest too, as it was awarded the title, “cleanest village in Asia in 2003”.
+Mawlynnong is an enchanting little Indian Villages in Meghalaya.
+It is was awarded the title, “cleanest village in Asia in 2003”.
 The entire community is dedicated to keeping the village clean by promoting eco-tourism and the government supports them.
 Trekking in the rich wilderness is one of the most exciting activities in the village, especially from Mawlynnong to the Living Roots Bridge.

 This bridge, engineered out of live roots is a sight to capture and commit to memory.
 There is a tower in Mawlynnong that would let you glimpse Bangladesh.
 People relish the scenic Umterming waterfall and other smaller waterfalls.